lindaprotocol/wallet-cli/README.md

 ## How to trade on the exchange

-The trading and price fluctuations of trading pairs are in accordance with the Bancor Agreement, which can be found in TRON's [related documents](https://tronprotocol.github.io/documentation-en/clients/wallet-cli-command/#dex).
+The trading and price fluctuations of trading pairs are in accordance with the Bancor Agreement, which can be found in LINDA's [related documents](https://lindaprotocol.github.io/documentation-en/clients/wallet-cli-command/#dex).

 ### Create a trading pair